Marshmallow: Roasted marshmallows and s'mores

+As sugar costs went down in 19th century, in 1892 a New Jersey newspaper reported that "'Marshmallow roasts' are the newest thing in summer resort diversions."
+There were more mentions of the trend throughout 1890s, implicitly (and sometimes explicitly) referring to home-made marshmallows, as commercial process was yet to be invented.

 S'mores are a traditional campfire treat in the United States, made by placing a toasted marshmallow on a slab of chocolate, which is placed between two graham crackers.
 These can then be squeezed together, causing the chocolate to begin melting.

 Nutrition

 Marshmallows are defined in US law as a food of minimal nutritional value.

 Dietary preferences

 The traditional marshmallow recipe uses powdered marshmallow root, but most commercially manufactured marshmallows instead use gelatin in their manufacture.
-Vegans and vegetarians avoid gelatin, but there are versions which use a substitute non-animal gelling agent such as agar.
+Vegans and vegetarians avoid gelatin, but there are versions that use a substitute non-animal gelling agent such as agar.
 In addition, marshmallows are generally not considered to be kosher or halal unless either their gelatin is derived from kosher or halal animals or they are vegan.

 Marshmallow creme and other less firm marshmallow products generally contain little or no gelatin, which mainly serves to allow the familiar marshmallow confection to retain its shape.
 They generally use egg whites instead.
 Non-gelatin, egg-containing versions of this product may be consumed by ovo vegetarians.
 Several brands of vegetarian and vegan marshmallows and marshmallow fluff exist.